skip to main content

 Why Purchasing Through Cooperative Contracts is Simply Smarter

-Today’s government marketplace has changed.
-Budgets are constrained and staffing is reduced.
-To fill this void, government, education, and nonprofit organizations are turning to cooperative purchasing to obtain the goods and services they need without the hassle and aggravation of sending projects out for bid.
+Government, education, and nonprofit organizations face constrained budgets and limited staffing.
+To meet these challenges, many are turning to cooperative purchasing to obtain the goods and services they need without the hassle of sending projects out for bid.

 What is Cooperative Purchasing?

-Cooperative contracts are competitively bid, evaluated and awarded on behalf of the cooperative’s members or participating users.
-Cooperatives employ staff to streamline the procurement process by developing requests for proposals (RFPs) and invitation to bids (IFBs) for national, competitive solicitations that meet local requirements.
+Cooperative contracts are competitively bid, evaluated, and awarded on behalf of the cooperative’s members or participating users.
+Cooperatives employ staff to streamline the procurement process by developing requests for proposals (RFPs) and invitations to bid (IFBs) for national, competitive solicitations that meet local requirements.
 Their aim is to continually refine the process to best meet the needs of participating agencies.
-Additionally, the use of cooperative contracts reduces the cost of goods and services by aggregating the collective buying power of organizations.
+Additionally, the use of cooperative contracts reduces the cost of goods and services by aggregating organizations' collective buying power.

-By allowing the Cooperative to “do the work for you,” members can overcome purchasing challenges, including budget constraints and staff reductions, and purchase goods and services at negotiated pricing and terms through an established contract without going to bid.
-This saves time, is legally compliant and is ultimately more efficient, especially when buying large quantities of items that are needed right away, such as printers and laptops during a pandemic.
+By allowing the cooperative to overcome purchasing challenges, including budget and staffing constraints, members can purchase goods and services at negotiated pricing and terms through an established contract without going to bid.
+This saves time, ensures legal compliance, and is ultimately more efficient, particularly for urgent or large-scale purchases of technology and office equipment.

 How to work with a cooperative

-Once an organization has identified its purchasing needs, all it has to do is identify cooperative contracts that have goods and services that meet those needs.
+Once an organization has identified its purchasing needs, it can identify cooperative contracts that provide the goods and services to meet those needs.

-Instead of seeking quotes, bids, or proposals, organizations can simply choose products and services from the cooperative contract’s service catalog.
-These services have been pre-selected by the agency behind the cooperative through its own competitive-bidding process.
-In essence, the cooperative has done this work for the organization already, and so buyers are complying with all local, state, and national procurement laws when they make purchases through a co-op.
+Instead of seeking quotes, bids, or proposals, organizations can simply choose products and services from the cooperative contract’s catalog.
+These products and services have been pre-selected by the cooperative through its own competitive-bidding process.
+In essence, the cooperative has already done this work for the organization, so buyers are fully compliant with all procurement regulations when purchasing through a cooperative.

 Procurement for the future is here to stay.
-Today’s cooperative purchasing opportunities bring buyers and sellers together efficiently and successfully and is a great way to purchase business supplies and equipment, including office equipment, such as copiers, interactive white boards, laptops and displays.
-To learn more at about cooperative purchasing visit us at: sharpusa.com/contracts.
+Cooperative purchasing opportunities bring buyers and sellers together efficiently and successfully, and are a great way to purchase business supplies and equipment, including office equipment such as copiers, interactive whiteboards, laptops, and displays.

 Subscribe